-- 1. Members contribute uniformly to the agro- input fund in every meeting. - 2.
-Members are allowed to make up for days missed in the subsequent meetings. - 3.
-Record of members' agro- input fund shall be kept in the agro input fund ledger. - 4.
+- 1. Members contribute weekly to the agro- input fund in every meeting. - 2.
+Members are allowed to make up for days missed in the subsequent meetings.

+- 3. Record of members' agro-input fund shall be kept in the agro input fund ledger. - 4.
 Agro-input fund shall NOT be given out as loan. - 5.
 The VSLA will keep the agro input fund in the saving box - 6.
-At share out, the procurement of the inputs shall be done by a group and NOT by an individual in accordance with the selected enterprise. - 7.
-The money for inputs will be shared in the onset of the planning season.

-Step 4: Summarize the session highlighting the key concept i.e. savings, loan, interest, welfare fund and agro input fund emphasizing why they are important for the VSLA

-Step 5: Question and answers ensuring active participation

-Step 6: Inform members of the next module i.e. Group formation

-Step 7: closing remarks
+A member is free to use the fund saved at his/her right timing - 7.
+Members may opt to buy inputs in groups. - Step 4: Summarize the session highlighting the key concept i.e. savings, loan, interest, welfare fund and agro input fund emphasizing why they are important for the VSLA - Step 5: Question and answers ensuring active participation - Step 6: Inform members of the next module i.e. Group formation - Step 7: closing remarks

-MODULE 2: GROUP FORMATION ((General assembly, leadership & elections, development of constitution and by-law & registration, conflict resolution)
+MODULE 2: GROUP FORMATION (General assembly, leadership & elections, development of constitution and by-law & registration, conflict resolution)